Home > Productivity & Parental Control Software Reviews > 4 Best Website Blockers for Schools to Keep Students Safe Online

 There is a Schedule feature, which can set the blocking to be active all the time or only at certain hours.

-To make the work more efficient, this website blocker for school allows you to copy the blocking configurations from one computer to another.
+This website blocker for school allows you to copy the blocking configurations from one computer to another.
 This means you can set up your custom block list on one computer.
 Then copy all the settings to other computers in the school.

 Follow the steps below to block websites on students’ computer: